tbidne/pacer/README.md

 #### Build Pacer

 Once you have `cabal` and `ghc`, `pacer` can be built locally with `cabal build` or installed globally (e.g. `~/.local/bin/pacer`) with `cabal install`.

+> [!IMPORTANT]
+>
+> Pacer requires git information to be available at build time, for the purposes of including some data in the binary (e.g. commit hash).
+Cabal's vanilla install method interfers with this, though we have a workaround that relies on passing the current directory as an environment variable:
+>
+> ```sh
+> $ export PACER_HOME=$(pwd); cabal install exe:pacer
+> ```
+>
+> Nix does not require such a workaround, and stack does not seem to require it either.

 For further reproducibility, an optional freeze file can be used for the "blessed" compiler.